mazen-r/strong-pass-checker/README.md

 password = 'secret'
-strongpass.strongPassword(password, returnError=false) // Here I don't want to throw Error to user if password isn't strong. console.log(strongpass.strongPassowrd.message) // This will return "Password must be at least 8 chars long".
+strongpass.strongPassword(password, returnError=false) // Here I don't want to throw Error to user if password isn't strong. console.log(strongpass.strongPassword.message) // This will return "Password must be at least 8 chars long".
 ```

 You can choose another security level by changing